GuaraProductions/Welcome-to-GuaraProductions/README.md

 As stated in the group's description, the purpose of 'GuaraProductions' is to publish games and related technologies, made by... you guessed it, me :P

 Yes, this is a 'one man company' so to speak.
-I don't actually plan on hiring, or inviting other people to this group, because the projects here are meant to be my personal collection of things that I worked and that is related to videogames.
+I don't actually plan on hiring, or inviting other people into to this group, because the projects here are meant to be my personal collection of things that I worked and that is related to videogames.

 Since I was a kid, I loved videogames and always wanted to learn more about what it goes to making games, and if I would be able to publish a complete video game one day.

-Right now, all of the projects you are currently seeing right now are prototypes, they are all imcomplete in some way (probably even buggy), but I pretend in the near future, make some changes to this projects, in order to make them more polished.
+Right now, all of the projects you are currently seeing are prototypes, they are all imcomplete in some way (probably even buggy), but I pretend in the near future, make some changes to this projects, in order to make them more polished.